 AdaBoost (Adaptive Boosting)

-AdaBoost (Adaptive Boosting) is an ensemble machine learning algorithm that sequentially merges multiple "weak classifiers" (usually decision stumps) into a single strong classifier.
+AdaBoost (Adaptive Boosting) is an ensemble machine learning algorithm that sequentially merges multiple weak learners known as Decision Stumps (trees with only one split and two terminal leaves) into a single strong classifier. .

 👉 Random Forest vs AdaBoost